TheresaLui/SelfHelpContent_v2/articles/microsoft.compute/compute-cantconnecttomywindowsvm.md

 ## **Recommended Steps**

 1. Access [Serial console](data-blade:Microsoft_Azure_Compute.SerialConsoleBlade.resourceId.$resourceId) of your VM and verify it is running.
-Review network state and system state in [serial console](data-blade:Microsoft_Azure_Compute.SerialConsoleBlade.resourceId.$resourceId) of your VM by going to command prompt<br>
+Review network state and system state in [serial console](data-blade:Microsoft_Azure_Compute.SerialConsoleBlade.resourceId.$resourceId) of your VM by going to command prompt.
 2. [Identify common boot errors and solutions for non-bootable VMs](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/boot-error-troubleshoot)<br>
 3. [Validate that your Network Security Group is allowing traffic](data-blade:microsoft_azure_network.verifyipflowblade.vmId.$resourceId)<br>
 4. [Use Network Watcher to troubleshoot connectivity issues](data-blade:microsoft_azure_network.NetworkWatcherConnectivityBlade.id.$resourceId)<br>
 5. [Review effective security group rules](data-blade:Microsoft_Azure_Network.EffectiveSecurityRulesBlade.id.$resourceId) to ensure an inbound "Allow" rule for RDP (default port 3389) exists in your NSG, and the rule is prioritized<br>
 6. [Reset Remote Access to address remote server issues using PowerShell or CLI](http://aka.ms/resetsarmwinremoteaccess)
 7. If you are using VPN S2S, RDP to your VM from Internet may not work with forced tunneling enabled.
 Review [effective routes](data-blade:Microsoft_Azure_Network.EffectiveRoutesBlade.id.$resourceId).
 With forced tunneling, all outbound traffic destined to Internet will be redirected to on-premises.<br>
-8. Restart the virtual machine to address startup issues by clicking 'Restart' at the top of the VM resource blade.<br>
+8. Restart the virtual machine to address startup issues by clicking 'Restart' at the top of the VM resource blade
-9. Address Azure host issues by [redeploying](data-blade:Microsoft_Azure_Compute.VirtualMachineRedeployViewModel.id.$resourceId), which will migrate the VM to a new Azure host.<br>
+9. Address Azure host issues by [redeploying](data-blade:Microsoft_Azure_Compute.VirtualMachineRedeployViewModel.id.$resourceId), which will migrate the VM to a new Azure host
 10. If you're getting an RDP license error, use 'mstsc/admin' as a work around.
 If needed, uninstall or buy an RDS license.<br>

 ## **Recommended Documents**